fabiolpgomes/Training_Brainnest_JS2/js_assignments/js2_questions_answers.md

 Create an array, Create an array by encapsulating array elements in squared brackets: name = ["Fabio", "Joaquim", "Rosangela"]

-concat()	Joins arrays and returns an array with the joined arrays constructor	Returns the function that created the Array object's prototype copyWithin()	Copies array elements within the array, to and from specified positions entries()	Returns a key/value pair Array Iteration Object every()	Checks if every element in an array pass a test
+concat()	Joins arrays and returns an array with the joined arrays onstructor	Returns the function that created the Array object's prototype copyWithin()	Copies array elements within the array, to and from specified positions entries()	Returns a key/value pair Array Iteration Object every()	Checks if every element in an array pass a test